ckeditor/ckeditor4/tests/plugins/widget/integration/selection/manual/ieinputwidget.md

 1. Add widget (empty button in the toolbar).
 2. Try to type inside the widget in the **input** field.
 3. Deselect widget and select again.
-4. Try to type in the textarea field inside widget.
+4. Try to type in the input field inside the widget.

 ## Expected:
 * It's possible to type inside the widget
 * _Note: selection inside widget might behave wrongly it's caused by naive widget implementation and it's not a bug._

 ## Unexpected:
-* The entire widget's wrapper preserves focus so typing inside the textarea is not possible.
+* The entire widget's wrapper preserves focus so typing inside the input is not possible.